fredhutchio/ml-pancancer-example/README.md

 This repository includes resources and examples for scientific researchers interested in improving their coding, data analytics, and machine learning skills.
 These materials are maintained by the training and community team at Fred Hutchinson Cancer Research Center and were develop in collaboration with a team of graduate students in the UW Master's in Data Science (MSDS) program as part of their Capstone project.

-This repository focuses on data from the [gene count TCGA Data Set](https://www.dropbox.com/sh/jke9h4km90ner9l/AAD1UyucvlXIFbKTjl-D15U6a?dl=0) and utilizes python as a primary delevolpment tool, but the material and ideas are universal and should be able to transfer to R with the appropriate code changes.
+This repository focuses on data from the both the [UCI gene expression cancer RNA-Seq Data Set](https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq#) and the [gene count TCGA Data Set](https://www.dropbox.com/sh/jke9h4km90ner9l/AAD1UyucvlXIFbKTjl-D15U6a?dl=0) and utilizes python as a primary delevolpment tool, but the material and ideas are universal and should be able to transfer to R with the appropriate code changes.

 # Directory Structure
 ```bash